 A: "Tech week" refers to the week right before the show opens.
 The rehearsals will take place at the theatre.
 It is a very complicated rehearsal process during that week, in which all of the technical components of a show must come together (lights, costumes, make-up, sound, etc).
-If your child is cast in the show, absolutely no rehearsals can be missed during tech week.
+If you or your child is cast in the show, absolutely no rehearsals can be missed during tech week.
 We need everyone present to make the show work!
 Also, tech week rehearsals frequently run much later than normal rehearsals.
-While there is no release time "set in stone," we can safely tell you that your child may not be released until 10 pm or later.
+While there is no release time "set in stone," we can safely tell you that you and/or your child may not be released until 10 pm or later.
 This does not apply to Telegrammers who are released early.

 Q: My child was not cast in your upcoming musical theatre production, and I'm confused/angry/upset.
 Why didn't he/she get in?
 His/her friend or sibling did get in.

 A: This is always a difficult situation for parents and children to understand.
 Every year, the C.R.O.W. team must make several very tough decisions regarding which children are cast in our productions.
 We are looking for cast members who exhibit a strong audition in the following categories: voice, dance, acting, and stage presence.
 We view the audition as practice for real life.
 In life, you do not always get everything you go out for.
 Particularly, if you're unprepared, timid, don't dress professionally, or don't show a strong desire to be considered.
 It is important that a child demonstrate that he/she really wants to be a part of our production by providing a strong audition in all areas.
 Many of our cast members have been preparing for the audition for months and months.

 If your child was not cast this year, encourage him/her to try again next year!
 Not only do we strive to put up the highest quality stage production we can, but we believe in the crucial educational philosophies of perseverance, dedication, motivation, professionalism, and hard work.
 We want your child to do well!